Employee Entitlement Remediation Program

 • Identify

-In 2020, the University identified a historical misinterpretation whereby it was understood that the Higher Education Industry General Award 2010 provided coverage for University Hall employees.
-It was subsequently determined that University’s Professional and General Employees Agreement applied to University Hall employees.
+1. Former Employees affected by the industrial instrument coverage: In 2020, the University identified a historical misinterpretation whereby it was understood that the Higher Education Industry General Award 2010 provided coverage for University Hall employees.
+It was subsequently determined that the University’s Professional and General Employees Agreement applied to University Hall employees.
 This change in instrument coverage resulted in a change in employee entitlements.
 Current employees were moved over to the correct entitlements and remediated.
-A cohort of former employees are owed additional entitlements following their separation from the University.
+A cohort of former employees have been identified as having a shortfall following their separation from the University.

-The University has also identified a small cohort of University Hall employees who were not paid relevant overtime entitlements when recalled to duty while working on an on-call roster.
+2. Emergency Contacts: The University has identified a cohort of current and former University Hall employees who were not paid relevant overtime entitlements when recalled to duty while working on an on-call roster, in line with the University’s Professional and General Employees Agreement/s.
+The University is also reviewing other entitlements for this cohort of employees which may be payable in circumstances where an employee is recalled to duty.

 • Review

-The review of entitlements related to the change in instrument coverage covers the period from March 2013 to May 2020, and involves assessing remediation for 162 former employees.
-The University has engaged external experts to conduct an assessment and modelling to determine the payments owing.
+1. Former Employees affected by the industrial instrument coverage: The review of entitlements related to the change in instrument coverage spans the period from March 2013 to May 2020, and involves assessing remediation for 162 former employees and potentially an additional 60 former employees to be included in the review.
+The University has engaged external experts to conduct an assessment and modelling to determine the payments due to affected former employees.

 Early Learning Centre - Child Care